 We Dominicans are crazy about our classic Bizcocho Dominicano (Dominican Cake).
 You can't understand it unless you've tried it.
 It is the fluffiest, airiest, moistest cake you'd ever try.
 And it is made a whole lot better with the traditional Pineapple Jam Filling for Dominican Cake.

-This homemade jam gives a break in the airy texture of the cake, as well as the hint of sour that takes it to a whole new level.
+This homemade jam gives the airy texture of this cake a bit of tartness that takes it to a whole new level.

-Of course you could buy pineapple jam.
+Of course, you could buy a pineapple jam.
 But why would you do that when you can grab all the taste of the real thing?
-After all if you are going to take the time and effort that takes to make a proper Dominican cake, you might as well go the whole nine yards.
+After all, if you are going to take the time and effort that it takes to make a proper Dominican cake, you might as well go the whole nine yards.